 What interested the poll-takers most was the fact that they never ran an ad on TV.
 The grand opening was advertised only on radio and in the newspaper.
 How could it be that 30% of the people who came into that store that weekend said they saw the ad where it had never been?
 And when questioned them about how sure they were, they were confident in their answer.

-After speaking to scores of local advertisers who have had a similar experience when they polled their customers to evaluate the effectiveness of their advertising, we’ve learned some things about polling, and about people:
+After speaking to scores of local advertisers in New Jersey who have had a similar experience when they polled their customers to evaluate the effectiveness of their advertising, we’ve learned some things about polling, and about people:

 - People don’t know what brought them in.